devnied/EMV-NFC-Paycard-Enrollment/README.md

 ### Getting started

-First you need to create a custom Provider to exchange APDU to NFC EMV card.
+First you need to create a custom Provider to exchange APDU with an NFC EMV credit card.
 ```java
 public class YourProvider implements IProvider {